 URGENT: YOUR SOFTWARE IS DANGEROUSLY OUT OF DATE.
 CLICK TO INSTANTLY UPDATE MEOW!

 One red flag of bogus invitations to install nasty stuff on your computer is the severity of any given warning.

 One virus circulating the internet right now begins with a prompt to update Adobe Flash.
 If you think your Adobe software needs updating, go straight to the source, www.Adobe.com.
 Do not click on anything anywhere else.
-The same applies for any other software you have that may need updating.
+The same applies to any other software you have that may need updating.

 No matter what, go straight to the source!

-Enable Two-Factor Authentication (2FA)
+Enable Two-Factor Authentication (2FA) to Improve Cybersecurity

 As a financial planner, I’ve sat through more than one presentation on cybersecurity.
 One thing I’ve learned is that enabling two-factor authentication is the best way to stop hackers.